-Why Choose Peery & Woolwine Family Dentistry
+Why Choose Peery & Woolwine Family Dentistry For Dental Implants?

 - Advanced Technology for Increased Comfort and Success

-- Calming Sedation Dentistry is Available
+- Calming Sedation Dentistry Available

 A dental implant is actually a tiny screw, which is placed in the socket of the absent tooth.
 Over time, the bone there will fuse with your dental implant to form an artificial tooth root.
 A good dental implant candidate needs to have a strong jaw in order for the implantation to be successful.
-The team at Peery & Woolwine Family Dentistry will evaluate you prior to planning your dental implant procedure.
+Our team at Peery & Woolwine Family Dentistry will evaluate you prior to planning your dental implant procedure.
 Once it's been determined that you do meet all our requirements, Dr. Peery will be able to proceed with your treatment.
-Because we care about our patients’ comfort and safety as much as we do the precision of implant placement, we utilize a 3D CT scan to achieve unparalleled accuracy in guided surgery.
+Because we care about our patient’s comfort and safety as much as we do the precision of implant placement, we utilize a 3D CT scan to achieve unparalleled accuracy in guided surgery.
 In many instances, the placement process can be completed without even making an incision.